S&W M&P9 Review (In Depth Review + Comparison)

 The Smith & Wesson Military and Police (M&P) line has been in continuous production since 1899 when they released their .38 M&P revolver.
-While most people imagine the pistol we’re going to talk about today when they think about ‘Smith & Wesson M&P,’ the truth is that the M&P line is an entire series of firearms that includes rifles, pistols, and revolvers.
+While most people imagine the pistol we’re going to talk about today when they think about ‘Smith & Wesson M&P,’ the truth is that the M&P line including the MP 9 is an entire series of firearms that includes rifles, pistols, and revolvers.

-Today, however, we’re going to focus specifically on the Smith & Wesson M&P handgun in 9mm, a pistol which has proven itself to be one of the most popular pistols on the market and in 2017 was updated with a second generation, or 2.0, model.
+Today, however, we’re going to focus specifically on the Smith & Wesson MP handgun in 9 mm, a pistol that has proven itself to be one of the most popular pistols on the market and in 2017 was updated with a second generation, or 2.0, model.

 9mm Ammo in Stock at OpticsPlanet.com

-We’ll discuss how the M&P was developed (as it was several years in the making) and then what makes it a viable alternative to the Glock.
+We’ll discuss how the Smith & Wesson MP 9 was developed (as it was several years in the making) and then what makes it a viable alternative to the Glock.

 SAFEST NEWSLETTER - WE WILL NEVER SELL YOUR EMAIL